klehmann/domino-jna/README.md

 </dependency>
 ```

-## XPages
-DominoJNA can also be used in XPages applications!

-See the [release](https://github.com/klehmann/domino-jna/releases) section for ready to install builds.
-Those work similar to the XPages Extension Libary.
-So you need to install the provided OSGi plugins both in Domino Designer and the Domino Server.

-Here are installation instructions how to do this: [link](http://www.tlcc.com/admin/tlccsite.nsf/pages/extension-lib).

-The API is available in the code editor after you activate the `com.mindoo.domino.jna.xsp.library` entry in the xsp.properties file.

 ## Standalone applications
-There is a [sample database](https://github.com/klehmann/domino-jna/tree/master/standalone-app-sample) available that demonstrates how to use DominoJNA in standalone Java applications.
+There is a [sample database](https://github.com/klehmann/domino-jna/tree/master/standalone-app-sample) available that demonstrates how to use Domino JNA in standalone Java applications.

 ## Usage
 Here is a code snippet for the API usage.
 It opens a database and filters view entries.